-In the opinion of the Company's management, the interim unaudited consolidated financial statements contained herein include all adjustments necessary to present fairly the financial position of the Company as of September 26, 2021 and the results of its operations and cash flows for the periods presented.
+In the opinion of the Company's management, the interim unaudited consolidated financial statements contained herein include all adjustments necessary to present fairly the financial position of the Company as of December 26, 2021 and the results of its operations and cash flows for the periods presented.
 Such adjustments include normal, recurring accruals, as well as the elimination of all significant intercompany balances and transactions.
-Operating results for the three and six-month periods ended September 26, 2021 are not necessarily indicative of the results that may be expected by the Company for its fiscal year endingApril 3, 2022.
-For further information, refer to the Company's consolidated financial statements and notes thereto included in the Company's annual report on Form 10-K for the fiscal year ended March 28, 2021.
+Operating results for the three and nine months ended December 26, 2021 are not necessarily indicative of the results that may be expected by the Company for its fiscal year endingApril 3, 2022.
+For further information, refer to the Company's consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year endedMarch 28, 2021.